DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/bankers/bankers.md

-*The ^bankers.Name^*, commonly called the *^bankers.Nickname^* control the financial activities for the ^city.NicknameLink^.
+*The ^bankers.Name^*, commonly called the *^bankers.Nickname^*, control the financial activities for the ^city.NicknameLink^.
 The Guild controls immense resources and it rigidly steers towards further accumulation.